 During my 10 years in supply chain planning, I have found between 20%-25% inventory sits with Top 50 high value inventory items (may vary with different business!).
 I always ask my material planners to focus on those and “micromanage” them and for rest they can use MRP and Parameter setting.
-And by applying one or more of the other 17 inventory reduction strategies mentioned in this blog, you can reduce significant amount of inventory related to these Top 50 high value inventory items and free up some cash flow.
+And by applying one or more of the other 17 inventory reduction Ideas mentioned in this blog, you can reduce significant amount of inventory related to these Top 50 high value inventory items and free up some cash flow.

 18. Drive Standard Cost Reduction to Lower Gross Inventory Value

 In most business reduce cost of piece price is an immense focus to increase profitability.
 This drive of cost reduction mostly ends up in reduction of piece or unit price.
 Which in turn has a positive impact in the inventory valuation.

 If you work in business where standard cost only changes once per year, you have to ensure that the financial controls are on your side to reflect the cost reduction in piece price!
 I would go as far as saying partnership with financial controllers is a must-have for implementing inventory reduction strategies.

 A consistent use of these inventory strategy over the next few months will help your business to remain competitive and decrease inventory, while reducing operating costs and improving customer service.

 Furthermore, the inventory management strategies will augment business operations by the effective and efficient flow of goods and services.
 It adds to profitability, competitiveness, service optimization and market diversification.

 If you like this article or have any other inventory reduction strategies to add please add in comments below.